diogomm3/CAD/README.md

 # FormFinder

-A local React and FastAPI app for searching public model listings on Printables, MakerWorld, Thingiverse, and GrabCAD Community, then collecting selected designs under `Projects/` with source attribution and per-file metadata.
+A local React and FastAPI app for searching model listings on Printables, MakerWorld, Thingiverse, and GrabCAD Community, then collecting selected designs under `Projects/` with source attribution and per-file metadata.
+The application is fully functional when at least one configured source is accessible.
+Source availability depends on the access method permitted by each website.

 ## Architecture

 `frontend/` is a React + TypeScript + Vite single page app. `backend/app/scrapers/` provides one adapter per community behind a shared async interface.
-Searches run concurrently and return a status for every source. `backend/app/services/download_service.py` creates a project folder with one `vN` for each selected model and records results in each version's `metadata.json`.
+Searches run concurrently and return a status for every source. `backend/app/services/download_service.py` creates a project folder with one `vN` for each selected model, plus a project-level `project.json` manifest and version `metadata.json`.
 There is no database; job status lives in memory and the project assets live on disk.

 ## Install and run locally